 In addition, 37% of people feel that brands don’t make enough effort to ensure product packaging is accessible.
 74% of individuals have picked up the wrong product when shopping due to poor packaging guidance.
 These types of mistakes have led to many feeling general disappointment (51%), wasting their money (39%), picking up something they can’t eat due to dietary requirements (31%), and even buying something they are allergic to (23%).

-To launch the campaign on World Braille Day on January 4, Lucy Edwards, social content creator, disability activist, presenter and journalist, has been recruited as the campaign ambassador.
+To launch the campaign on World Braille Day on January 4, Lucy Edwards, a social content creator, disability activist, presenter and journalist, has been recruited as the campaign ambassador.
 She said, “Imagine a world where every bottle, every box, every tin feels exactly the same.
 Every day I wake up to a sighted world that isn’t made for me.
 10 years ago, I lost my eyesight forever and my independence was gone.
 In my world, granola could be dog food, baked beans could be tinned pears and jam could be mint sauce.

 “I imagine a world where I wake up and it’s not this way anymore.
 When the world becomes tactile, it finally comes alive for me.
 I am so pleased to be working with Roland DG to raise awareness of this important issue.
 We must do more to help those with a visual impairment to live an independent and healthy lifestyle.
 I may not have any allergies but for some with severe allergies, having access to vital information on food packaging could be a matter of life or death.”